Showing posts with label Course Camarguaise. Show all posts

 The agriculture of the Camargue

-The most famous agricultural products grown in the Camargue’s unique micro-climate are the unique Camargue rice varieties that include a natural red rice, a Label Rouge rice and a certified organic rice; followed by organic vegetables.
-There are also freshwater fish-farms, pig farms, and producers of Camargue honey.
+The most famous agricultural products grown in the Camargue’s unique micro-climate are the unique Camargue rice varieties that include white rice, a natural red rice, a black rice and a brown whole rice.
+All, are also available as certified organic rice.
+Then there are organic vegetables, freshwater fish-farms, pig farms, and producers of Camargue honey.

 Dining in the Camargue: